 The Departments research activity is split into the following groups;

 Departmental staff offer research degree supervision in many different areas of History, Philosophy, Politics and Public Services.

-A brief introduction on each research area is outlined below:
+A brief introduction on each research area is outlined below.

-Research in Philosophy at MMU is carried out by scholars of international standing.
+Research in Philosophy at Manchester Met is carried out by scholars of international standing.
 Staff in the department share interests across the areas of History of Modern Philosophy, Ethics and Applied Philosophy, Aesthetics, and Phenomenology and Post-Phenomenological Philosophy.
 Ninety-five percent of our research was graded as ‘internationally recognised’ in the most recent national Research Assessment Exercise.

 The Philosophy Section maintains an intensive programme of research, which includes a weekly seminar, day-schools and workshops, colloquia and conferences.
 It is a leading centre for research and Postgraduate study in European Philosophy and the history of Modern European Philosophy in the North West.
 It is also home to The Journal of the British Society for Phenomenology.

 This year Philosophy is running a series of public debates and lectures on the theme of “Women in Philosophy” as part of the Humanities in Public lecture series at Manchester Met.

 Politics staff research and publish across a wide range of subjects including: modern British political history; the history and politics of migration; energy security and efficiency, US foreign policy, football and society, politics of the global south, third sector and communal studies and social theory.
 Please visit the individual staff profiles to learn more about our research interests and specialisms.